-Renee, a second-generation Chinese Kiwi, is a poet, playwright, paediatrician, medical researcher and fiction writer.
+Renee, a second-generation Chinese Kiwi, is a poet, essayist, playwright, paediatrician, medical researcher and fiction writer.

-Renee is a multidisciplinary artist, having written in many genres including short and long fiction, poetry, theatre, non fiction, blogging and arts journalism.
+Renee has written in many genres including short and long fiction, poetry, theatre, non fiction, blogging and arts journalism.
 She has also collaborated on visual arts works, film and music, produced and directed theatre works, worked as a dramaturge, taught creative writing and organized community-based arts initiatives.

 Further information on Renee and her work can be found at: